pypa/interoperability-peps/pep-0458-tuf-online-keys.rst

 current Python implementation of TUF can use any cryptographic library (PyCrypto [24]_ is currently used to encrypt the TUF key files, but support for PyCA Cryptography can be added in the future), may override the default number of PBKDF2 iterations, and the KDF may be tweaked to preference.
-However, the exact cryptographic constructions can be adjusted to include future primitives added by the cryptographic libraries supported.
+However, the exact cryptographic constructions can be adjusted to include future primitives added to the cryptographic libraries supported by framework.

-Keys objects stored in encrypted key files and in metadata have the format:
+Key objects stored in encrypted key files and in metadata have the format:

 { "keytype" : KEYTYPE,
   "keyval" : KEYVAL